tbxiao/chauff.github.io/teaching.md

 ### Big Data Processing

-Since 2013/2014 I have been teaching the second year Bachelor course *Big Data Processing* at TU Delft.
+Since 2013/2014 I have been teaching the second year Bachelor course *Big Data Processing* at TU Delft (with 2016/17 being the last time for now).
+The course covers a range of technologies in the Hadoop ecosystem after a short excursion into the streaming world;
-The course covers a range of technologies in the Hadoop ecosystem after a short excursion into the streaming world; I created the material based on a number of great books, including [Mining of Massive Datasets](http://www.mmds.org/), [Data-Intensive Text Processing with MapReduce](https://lintool.github.io/MapReduceAlgorithms/), [Hadoop: The Definite Guide](http://shop.oreilly.com/product/0636920033448.do), [Programming Pig](http://chimera.labs.oreilly.com/books/1234000001811/index.html)
+I created the material based on a number of great books, including [Mining of Massive Datasets](http://www.mmds.org/), [Data-Intensive Text Processing with MapReduce](https://lintool.github.io/MapReduceAlgorithms/), [Hadoop: The Definite Guide](http://shop.oreilly.com/product/0636920033448.do), [Programming Pig](http://chimera.labs.oreilly.com/books/1234000001811/index.html)